feishiheng/pinote/README.md

 # pinote
-A pinnable note app stack on tauri and vue.
+A pinnable note app powered by Tauri and Vue.